moseswmwong/lstm-attention-chatbot/README.md

 # lstm-attention-chatbot
 Chatbot created in multi-level LSTM model with attention, training with movie conversations

-This program provides a basic chatbot
+This program provides an interesting chatbot which has many business and entertainment applications.

-model file can be downloaded [here](https://www.dropbox.com/s/6ybgdw6z0miq0nr/models.zip?dl=0)
+Model file can be downloaded [here](https://www.dropbox.com/s/6ybgdw6z0miq0nr/models.zip?dl=0)

 ## Preparations